Foundations of self care

 What do you put into your mind?

-You don’t allow just anything to come into your home: whatever would make a mess, you keep out.
-Do the same with your mind.
-Nonsense will corrode your belief in the worth of others and yourself.
-Use media that has values you respect.
-Protect your head space
+You don’t allow just anything to come into your home.
+Protect your mind in the same way.
+For example, use media that has values you respect.
+Protect your mind

 Community

-Humans are happiest and healthiest when they have high quality relationships with others.
+Humans are happiest and healthiest when they have quality relationships with others.

 Professor of Psychiatry Robert Waldinger explains the findings of the Harvard Study of Adult Development.
 The greatest predictor of good mental and physical health is the quality of personal relationships.